 Turkey stock is a flavoring liquid made from the leftover turkey carcass, especially the giblets and neck.
 You can also use any leftover meat, water, herbs, and vegetables such as onions, carrots, and celery.

 Turkey stock is commonly used to make gravy, rice, stews, sauces, soups, and risotto.
-Turkey stock is an important ingredient during the holidays, especially in the US.
+Turkey stock is an important ingredient during the holidays, especially in the United States.

 What does Turkey Stock taste like?

 Turkey stock has a hearty, deep, savory flavor, that is enhanced even more by the vegetables and herbs added.
-Turkey stock is more rich and more robust than chicken stock and therefore often preferred.
+Turkey stock is richer and more robust than chicken stock and therefore often preferred.

 Is Turkey Stock readily available in Supermarkets?